 46.2-865.1 Reckless Driving - Causing death or injury to another while racing

 46.2-866 Reckless Driving - Racing aiders or abettors

 Reckless Driving - General rule - accident

 Reckless driving can be charged as the result of an automobile accident.
 Law enforcement officers sometimes charge the individual that appears to be at fault in a serious traffic accident with reckless driving even though their driving was not truly reckless.
-With a skillful advocate on your side, this charge can often be reduced to a lesser included offense or dismissed.
+With the help of a skillful advocate, this charge can often be reduced to a lesser included offense or dismissed.
 The offense that this kind of reckless driving is often reduced to is improper driving.
 Improper driving (VA Code 46.2 - 869) is merely a traffic infraction and it is not a criminal offense.
 It is a three point traffic violation for Virginia drivers.

 Reckless Driving By Speed